Sknow1112/Annuity/README.md

 # Annuity
-An Annuity program written in COBOL
+An Annuity Calculator written in COBOL